Hope you have a good glass of tea for this one!

 Please and Thank You

-Thank you for writing.
+Dear Please and Thank You, Thank you for writing.
 I did receive a good deal of e-mail about this and those folks could tell I’m not much of a bingo player because I missed one of the most obvious aspects of this situation in my answer.
 And that is that the game moves at such a rate that it’s often impossible to thank people by name.
+Apologies all around.
+Players more familiar with the game rightfully pointed out that it would be difficult to keep up with the all the thanking, and nearly impossible to keep up with the gift givers.
+Many suggested that players simply say “thanks” at the end of each round.
+That seems reasonable.
+You’re being thankful without having to disrupt the game. |

 Have an etiquette question for Ms. Netiquette?
 Email msnetiquette@pogo.com